mayuras7685/Prom-raw/README.md

 InnovateTech, a leading technology company specializing in cutting-edge software solutions, is gearing up for a rebranding initiative to reflect its commitment to innovation and creativity.
 As part of this rebranding effort, the company decides to host a `logo redesign competition` on `Promraw` to harness the creative talents of `artists and designers` worldwide.

 <span><br></span>
-## 🔁 Why zkSync?
+## 🔁 Why MultiversX for Promraw?

-zkSync is a Layer 2 scaling solution for Ethereum that uses zk-rollups to increase transaction throughput and reduce costs while maintaining the security and decentralization of Ethereum.
-It allows for fast and cheap transactions, which is essential for applications like Promraw that may involve numerous microtransactions for minting NFTs, rewarding users, and trading.
+Promraw is committed to offering users a seamless and rewarding experience, and integrating with the MultiversX ecosystem enhances this commitment further.

+- **Scalability and Speed:** Promraw thrives on user engagement, with thousands of drawings submitted daily. `MultiversX's` high-throughput blockchain platform ensures that transactions, including minting NFTs and rewarding users, are processed quickly and efficiently, even during peak usage periods.

+- **Cost-Efficiency:** With `MultiversX`, Promraw can significantly reduce transaction costs associated with minting NFTs, rewarding users, and trading assets.
+This cost-effectiveness translates into more rewards for participants and a vibrant, sustainable ecosystem.

+- **Security and Reliability:** Security is paramount in the gaming and NFT space. `MultiversX's` Secure Proof of Stake (SPoS) consensus mechanism and Adaptive State Sharding provide a robust security framework, ensuring that user assets and transactions are protected against potential threats.

+## 🔁 How MultiversX Integrates with Promraw:
+- **Wallet and Account Management:** Seamlessly integrate MultiversX wallets into Promraw's platform, allowing users to create and manage their wallets directly within the application.
+This streamlined process simplifies user onboarding and enhances accessibility to the `MultiversX` ecosystem.

+- **Deposit Funds:** Enable users to deposit EGLD or other tokens from the `MultiversX` network directly into their Promraw wallets.
+By leveraging `MultiversX's` fast and low-cost transactions, users can quickly fund their accounts to participate in drawing challenges and NFT minting.

+- **Minting NFTs:** Utilize `MultiversX's` smart contracts to facilitate NFT minting within Promraw.
+Users can easily convert their submitted drawings into unique NFTs, representing digital assets that can be traded and monetized on the `MultiversX` marketplace.

+- **Withdraw Funds:** Empower users to withdraw their funds, including rewards earned from participating in Promraw challenges, back to their `MultiversX` wallets. `MultiversX's` interoperability ensures seamless asset transfer between Promraw and other platforms within the ecosystem.

 <span><br></span>
-## 🔁 How we integrating zkSync?

-- **Wallet and Account Management:** Create and manage zkSync wallets for users.
-Users will need to deposit ETH or ERC20 tokens from Ethereum to zkSync.
-- **Deposit Funds:** Allow users to deposit funds from Ethereum to zkSync.
-- **Minting NFTs:** NFT minting functionality using zkSync's contracts. zkSync supports ERC721 tokens, so you can deploy and interact with your NFT contracts similarly to Ethereum.
-- **Withdraw Funds:** Allow users to withdraw funds from zkSync back to Ethereum.

-<span><br></span>
 ## ⌛ Progress:
 - [x] [V0: Demonstrated prompt - image similarity using CLIP (Webcam stream)](https://github.com/mayuras7685/Prom-raw/tree/master/V0)
 - [x] [V1: Similarity matching with many images (Webapp)](https://github.com/mayuras7685/Prom-raw/tree/master/V1)
-- [ ] V2: Paint webapp using React (Webapp)
+- [x] V2: Paint webapp using React (Webapp)
-- [ ] V3: zkSync integration for `NFT minting` & `transactions`
+- [x] V3: MultiversX integration for `NFT minting` & `transactions`
 - [ ] Many more...